makerdao/usds/README.md

 ### DaiNst

 It is a permissionless converter between `Dai` and `Nst` (both ways).
 Using the `public` functions of `NstJoin` and `DaiJoin` moves from one token to the other.
+The exchange rate is 1:1.
 It is just a "convenience" contract, users could still get the same outcome executing the separate methods in the `join`s or use any other converter implementation.